spawaskar-cora/cora-docs/docs/forensics-anthro-guide/measurements.md

 the calipers is applied to the medial edge of the semilunar notch to obtain the maximum distance.
 Calipers can be angled (Byrd and Adams 2003, #51C).

+Uln_12 Physiological Length: The distance between the deepest point on the articular surface of the coronoid process on the guiding ridge and the most inferior point on the distal articular surface of the ulna (Figure 3.17).
+Instrument: spreading caliper
+Comment: Do not include the styloid process or the groove between the styloid process and the distal articular surface (Martin and Knussmann 1988: 204, #2; Langley et al.
+2016: 76, #57).

 ## HANDS